Easy Bible Quiz about Bible History

 b.
 The King James Version as approved by the King of England.

 c.
-The Vulgate as approved by Saint Jerome.
+This text refers to the Vulgate approved by Saint Jerome.

 b.
 King James.